 Care staff feel supported in their role.
-They told us they "love" working at the service, the staff team is "like family", the managers are "really good" and "supportive", but it can be very busy at times.
+They told us they "love" working at the service, the staff team is "very supportive", and the manager is "brilliant" and "one of the best managers l've worked for".
 Turnover of care workers is low, with some having worked for the service for many years, helping facilitate continuity of care.
-Care staff have regular supervision to reflect on their performance, identify support they might require, and discuss any issues.
+Care staff have regular supervision and yearly appraisals to reflect on their performance, identify support they might require, and discuss any issues.
 The manager told us staffing levels are worked out based on people's level of need and numbers of people living at the home.
-The rota showed target staffing levels were being met and was reflective of staffing on the day.
+The rota showed target staffing levels were being exceeded and was reflective of staffing on the day.